 The Master’s Program in Administration and Supervision provides a strong foundation of knowledge, skills, real world experience, and innovative research to prepare students to be educational leaders.
 Graduates fill an important need in the community, serving in diverse positions in both public and private educational institutions.
 The degree fulfills requirements for the Texas Standard Principal Certificate.
 However, graduates also pursue positions across the educational community and in business settings.

-The program is designed to be completed in one calendar year consisting of one Spring, Summer, and Fall semester terms consecutively.
+The program is designed to be completed in five consecutive semesters.

 What will I learn?

 The Administration & Supervision program develops professional leadership, ethical, interpersonal and intrapersonal skills.
 Through specialized coursework, preparing for the Texas Examinations of Educator Standards (TExES) Principal (268), and clinical –based internships, students will have the ability to: